ewhicher/boomer/content/collections/pages/home.md

     content:
       -
         type: text
-        text: 'Are you focused on innovating and developing new tactics and approaches designed to appeal most strongly to Boomer Women and their attitudes towards charitable support?
-Be inspired by our '
+        text: 'Are you focused on innovating and developing new tactics and approaches designed to appeal most strongly to Boomer Women and their attitudes towards charitable support? '
   -
+    type: paragraph
+  -
+    type: paragraph
+    content:
+      -
         type: text
+        text: 'Be inspired by our '
+      -
+        type: text
         marks:
           -
             type: bold
         text: 'Boomer Women Opportunity Areas. '
+  -
+    type: paragraph
+  -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: 'This is for everyone, but particularly for ' -
+        type: text
+        marks:
+          -
+            type: bold
+        text: 'Innovation teams '
 download: gen-z_tldr-summary.pdf
 ---